-To qualify for assistance, the constitution of these organisations must clearly state prohibitions on any member of the organisation making a private profit or gain, either from ongoing operations of the organisation or as a result of distribution of assets if the organisation is wound up.
+To qualify for assistance, the constitution of these organisations must state prohibitions on any member of the organisation making a private profit or gain, either from ongoing operations of the organisation or as a result of distribution of assets if the organisation is wound up.

 Those not for profit organisations that are not already receiving Rates Based Financial Assistance and believe that they may be eligible should contact Council.
-New applications must be received prior to 31 May each year.